A series of 4 windows. Each window box shows the seasons and passing of time for Winter, Spring, Summer, and Fall.

 Life With Asthma: Seasonal Hacks

 Living with asthma can be tough because it can impact your everyday life.
 Some days may be more challenging than others.
-On a given day, you may have to manage symptoms, avoid specific triggers, or explain your condition to someone who does not understand it.
+On any given day, you may have to manage symptoms, avoid specific triggers, or explain your condition to someone who does not understand it.

 Asthma can also be tricky because asthma control can vary from day to day or season to season.
 This is when life hacks come in handy.
 These clever tips and tricks help us function better during those more challenging days or seasons with asthma.